Tulsa County Elected Officials

 City of Sand Springs

-Sand Springs is a city in Osage and Tulsa counties in the U.S. state of Oklahoma.
-A suburb of Tulsa, it is located predominantly in Tulsa County.
-The population was 18,906 in the 2010 U. S. Census, compared to 17,451 at the 2000 census. (from wikipedia.org)
+Sand Springs is a city in Osage, Creek and Tulsa counties in the U.S. state of Oklahoma.
+A western suburb of Tulsa, it is located predominantly in Tulsa County.
+The population was 19,874 in the 2020 U. S. Census, an increase of 5.1 percent from the figure of 18,906 recorded in 2010. (from wikipedia.org)

 Phone: 918-246-2500